Write Long-form Blog Posts in Your Style & Tone with AI: Complete Guide

 With that in mind, the outputs from these models should be considered rough drafts.
 They need to be researched, reviewed, and revised before publishing.

-Your AI blog writer won’t be good at factual articles like "10 real-life examples of brand activations," but it will be great at general knowledge tasks like "10 benefits of brand activations.”
+Your custom blog generator may not be good at factual articles like "10 real-life examples of brand activations," but it will be great at general knowledge tasks like "10 benefits of brand activations.”

 Also, there are about a million ways you could configure your fields to steer your content.
-Instead of "topic" and "notes," you could add a dropdown for "category," have an "SEO keywords" list, or provide a complete blog outline in an "outline" field for more steerability and control.
+Instead of just the "notes" field, you could add a "topic" field, give it the "title" you want ot use, add a dropdown for "category," have an "SEO keywords" list, or provide a complete blog outline in an "outline" field for max steerability and control.

 Beyond the fields you can customize, consider if you trained two separate models: